 The children’s collection is selected to provide entertaining reading for the sake of reading and, insofar as possible, to provide information in all fields of knowledge which is of interest to children.
 The collection is carefully selected for children with on books and other materials which stimulate imagination, encourage discovery, and provide exposure to various types of literature.

 Young adult books are selected with the aim of helping teenagers find self-realization; live useful, well-adjusted lives in the community; and know and understand the world at large.
 They are selected to widen the thinking of adolescents, to enrich their lives, and to help them fulfill their recreational and emotional needs in a global society.

 Non-print materials are selected on the bases of educational and entertainment purposes.
 Requests from patrons and staff are also taken into consideration when making selections.

 American Library Association Freedom to View

 The following policy applies both at the main LaGrange County Public Library and at its Topeka Branch:

 Please note: The new policy will be effective January 2, 2013

-For a printable copy of the Community Room Policy please use the link below.
+For a printable copy of the Community Room Policy please click here.